mestachs/firefighter-devkit/00-troubleshooting.md

    - As a service provider, even if it’s not your fault understand that you block their business
    - Keep them informed of the progress or non progress : nothing is more fustrating that no news.
 - Create a jira/github/... issue
+- Follow the procedure
-- Notify your manager, assign a "incident lead"
+   - Notify your manager,
+   - assign an "incident lead" to handle the communication
+   - find "experts" to help you test/confirm your analysis
 - Comment as you find information
    - What is working
    - What is not working, when it last time reported working,…